nohat/dimming/docs/architecture/project_plan.md

             - Set `LightEntityFeature.DYNAMIC_CONTROL` for ESPHome lights detected with native support.

-            - Conditionally set `LightEntityFeature.TRANSITION_SIMULATED` and
-              `LightEntityFeature.DYNAMIC_CONTROL_SIMULATED` for ESPHome devices if native support is not detected.
+              detected.

         - **Output:** ESPHome devices are fully integrated with HA's new capabilities; HA accurately reflects ESPHome's